Sawflies can cause damage to the plants in your garden. However, their larvae cause the most damage [1].

 Fortunately, you don’t have to buy commercial pest control sprays.
 You can take a natural and homemade approach to dealing with these pests.

-Here’s how to create your own sawfly sprays to protect your plants.
+Here’s how to create DIY sawfly sprays to protect your plants.

 1. Soap Sprays

-One of the easiest homemade sawfly sprays involves liquid dish soap and water.
+One of the easiest homemade sawfly sprays is made with liquid dish soap and water.

-To make this spray, combine one to two tablespoons of liquid dish soap with a gallon of water.
+To make this spray, combine 1 to 2 tablespoons of liquid dish soap with 1 gallon of water.
 Mix the solution thoroughly and pour it into a spray bottle.

 2. Diatomaceous Earth Spray

-While DE is typically used as a dry powder, you can create a spray by mixing it with water.
+While DE is typically used as a dry powder, it can be made into a spray by mixing it with water.

-Combine two tablespoons of food-grade DE with a quart of water and mix well.
-Finally, spray it onto the leaves and stems of your plants.
+Combine 2 tablespoons of food-grade DE with 1 quart of water, then mix well.
+Finally, spray it onto your plants’ leaves and stems.

-The DE will stick to the foliage as the water dries, providing a protective layer.
+When the solution dries, it becomes effective.
 Reapply after rain or heavy watering to ensure continued effectiveness.

 3. Neem Oil